astronomer/docs/astro/cli/test-your-astro-project-locally.md

 astro run <dag-id>
 ```

+You can only run one DAG at a time.
 All the tasks in your DAG run sequentially.
 Any errors produced by your code while parsing or running your DAG appear in the command line.
 For more information about this command, see the [CLI command reference](cli/astro-run.md).

-## Test DAGs with `astro dev parse` and `astro dev pytest`
+## Test DAGs

-To enhance the development experience for data pipelines, Astro enables users to run DAG unit tests with two different Astro CLI commands:
+You can run DAG unit tests with the following Astro CLI commands to quickly test code:

 - `astro dev parse`
 - `astro dev pytest`

+These commands don't require a running Airflow environment, meaning you can test DAGs without deploying to Astro or starting up Docker.

 ### Parse DAGs

-To quickly parse your DAGs, you can run:
+To quickly parse your DAGs, run:

 ```sh
 astro dev parse